 A single arm consisting of participants who initiated ART during the acute phase of HIV infection was added to this study.
 Dosing for this arm was open-label and was done in the same way as in the chronically infected arm.
 Participants in the acute infection cohort, however, had to demonstrate a positive immune response in order to become eligible to enter the 12-week ATI.4,12,24-26

 In the AGS-004-001 study (NCT00672191

-), AGS-004–related AEs that occurred were primarily mild injection site reactions.
-There were no reports of Grade 3 or higher AEs, serious adverse events (SAEs), deaths, or study drug discontinuations due to an AE.
-No clinically significant changes in autoimmunity or other laboratory parameters occurred.
-When comparing the period of ART treatment interruption versus the period of AGS-004 plus ART, there was no notable difference in incidence of AEs.
-During the treatment interruption, there was no increase in AGS-004–related AEs and no AIDS-related events reported.18,20
+), AGS-004–related AEs were primarily mild injection site reactions.
+There were no reports of Grade 3 or higher AEs or serious adverse events (SAEs) associated with AGS-004 treatment.
+No deaths or study drug discontinuations due to an AE occurred.
+There were no notable changes in autoimmunity or other laboratory parameters.
+There was no notable difference in the incidence of AEs when comparing the period of ATI to the period of AGS-004 plus ART.
+During treatment interruption, the number of AGS-004–related AEs did not increase and no AIDS-related events were reported.19,21